nette/tester/readme.md

 Alternatively, you can download the [tester.phar](https://github.com/nette/tester/releases) file.

 Nette Tester 2.0 requires PHP 5.6 and supports PHP up to 7.3.
 The 2.1 version requires PHP 7.1.
-Collecting and processing code coverage information depends on Xdebug, or PHPDBG.
+Collecting and processing code coverage information depends on Xdebug or PCOV extension, or PHPDBG SAPI.

 Writing Tests